Doctor Eggman: Comics

 From 1993 to 2017, Archie Comics published a Sonic the Hedgehog comic book.
-The series is, in a sense, a very loose continuation of ABC's Sonic the Hedgehog animated cartoon; as well as a mad scientist, Robotnik is a portrayed as a dictator who took control of Sonic's hometown during a coup d'etat.
+The series is, in a sense, a very loose continuation of ABC's Sonic the Hedgehog animated cartoon; as well as a mad scientist, Robotnik, inheriting the first name “Julian” from Satam, but also including the last name “Kintobor” from Fleetway, is a portrayed as a dictator who took control of Sonic's hometown during a coup d'état.
 At the height of this conflict, Robotnik died during a final confrontation with Sonic, but was later replaced by another Robotnik from a parallel world, becoming the same Dr. Eggman from the video games.
 In later years, the plot of the comic changed to incorporate elements from the video games, with Robotnik being replaced by his more traditional video game counterpart.
 However, due to legal disputes with former writer Ken Penders, Archie Comics eventually cancelled the comic and ended their partnership with Sega.

 Sega later announced a partnership with IDW Publishing, intending to launch a brand new comic book separate from the Archie comic.
 The IDW comic is depicted taking place after Sonic Forces, where Dr. Eggman had been flung into a village following his final battle with Sonic, having sustained amnesia as a result.
 Having become friendly and innovative, Eggman even reinforces the cell he was kept in.
 Deeming him a new man, the mayor releases him, where he takes up the name "Mr. Tinker", as their residential handyman.
-When Sonic finally locates him, he is skeptical of his nemesis' supposed change of heart, but is convinced of his reformation after seeing Mr. Tinker protect the children from a Badnik horde, even defending him from Shadow the Hedgehog who planned to execute him.
+During this time, he would create a robotic, wooden doll named Belle, who would go on to be a major character in the series later.
+When Sonic finally locates him, he is skeptical of his nemesis' supposed change of heart, but is convinced of his reformation after seeing Mr. Tinker protect the children from a Badnik horde, even protecting him against Shadow the Hedgehog.
 Mr. Tinker reveals that his new "Eggmanland" is simply a small amusement park for the children, and Sonic thus allows him to remain in the village.
 It's revealed that the mysterious figure directing the Eggman Empire in Eggman's stead is in fact Metal Sonic, who has been upgraded into his Neo form from Sonic Heroes once more.
 Neo Metal Sonic plans to retrieve Eggman so that he may resume command of his Empire, unaware of Mr. Tinker.
 The peace is short-lived, as upstart villain Dr. Starline finds Mr. Tinker and reawakens the Eggman persona.
 Eggman then proceeds with a plan to infect the world with a "Metal Virus" that converts organic matter into a robotic form.
 Quickly covering most of the planet, Eggman is unconcerned when it is discovered that his control over the new robotic life forms has become less effective, prompting Starline to betray him by summoning the Deadly Six.
 Eggman ultimately teams up with Sonic to defeat Zavok and neutralize the Metal Virus.